voogarix/t3rn-/README.md

 ## ⚙️ This script will ask if you wan't to run API or RPC node.

-### ℹ️ API node = executor node will process requests from API and doesn't need to have a private RPC points
+### ℹ️ API node = executor node will process requests from API and doesn't need to have a private Alchemy RPC points.

 ### ℹ️ RPC node = executor will ask for Alchemy API key and will process only orders from RPC requests.